 - It is not advisable to feed animal proteins and dairy products to iguanas, as they are strict herbivores.

-- Clean, hygienic and chlorine-free drinking water is an important part of iguana food.
+- Clean, hygienic and chlorine-free drinking water is an important part of iguana’s diet.
 Never compromise on the quality of the same.

 - If there are any leftovers of foods in the bowls, ensure that you clean them right away.
-Iguana foods should always be fresh, clean and healthy.
+Food should always be fresh, clean and healthy.

 - Iguana food should be served in the mornings preferably (about an hour after your pets wake up).
 This way, it helps your pets to digest the foods well before it goes to sleep for the day.